May 25, 2023 by Helena Lombard

 2. Mint Julep – The Great Gatsby, written by F. Scott Fitzgerald

 The Great Gatsby (another famous book before it became a Leonardo DiCaprio sensation) is set in the Roaring Twenties – a time of great economic and social change in America.
 The story, as told through the eyes of Nick Caraway, is about a young man who moves to New York.
-He becomes fascinated by his neighbour, Jay Gatsby, who throws extravagant parties, not just because they’re hella fun, but to win back his long-lost love, Daisy Buchanan.
+He becomes fascinated by his neighbor, Jay Gatsby, who throws extravagant parties, not just because they’re hella fun, but to win back his long-lost love, Daisy Buchanan.
 Unfortunately, Daisy is married to another guy, which makes things a bit complicated.

 It’s a story about love, money and the American dream, set against the backdrop of glittering parties and high society.
 Dreamy and beautiful, The Great Gatsby is a classic for a reason, and a novel everyone should read at least once in their lives (before watching the movie).